allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 ## How to train a robust classifier?

 We can improve the robustness of deep neural networks (DNNs) with a few tips and tricks presented in the recent literature on *Learning from Noisy Data*.
-In general, there are three approaches for boosting the model’s resistance to noisy labels ([**Figure 3**](#figure3)):
+In general, there are three approaches to boosting the model’s resistance to noisy labels ([**Figure 3**](#figure3)):
 - **Robust loss function** boosting the training dynamics in the presence of noise.
 - **Implicit regularisation** of the network aiming at decreasing the impact of noisy labels.